RozhakXD/WiFiHack/README.md

 ![WiFiHack_20241103](https://github.com/user-attachments/assets/b2063168-3068-47e5-a840-988730e410fd)

 ## 🛠 Troubleshooting
+- Open the password file and verify it contains valid passwords, one per line.
+Remove any blank lines or entries that are too short (under five characters).
 - This usually means that the password list provided does not contain the correct password.
 Try using a more comprehensive or updated password list.
 - Ensure that the password file is in the same folder as the program and that the file path is correct.
 Also, check that the file has read permissions.
-- Open the password file and verify it contains valid passwords, one per line.
-Remove any blank lines or entries that are too short (under five characters).
 - WiFiHack requires direct hardware access, which is limited in WSL.
 To resolve this, run the tool in *Windows PowerShell* or *Command Prompt* on Windows.
-- A slow brute-force process can result from a large password list or limited system resources.
-Try using a more optimized password list and make sure your system has enough resources to support multithreading.
+- A slow brute-force process may be due to a large password list or limited system resources.
+Try a smaller, optimized password list and ensure your system can handle multithreading.
 - If the program is interrupted mid-attempt, success and failure counts may be inaccurate.
 Restart the program and let it run uninterrupted for accurate results.

 ## ❤️ Support Me